 Selective laser sintering

-Selective laser sintering is a process which is suitable for manufacturing highly stress-resistant prototypes.
+Selective laser sintering for manufacturing highly stress-resistant prototypes

 In selective laser sintering, spatial structures are created by the melting-on, layer by layer, of plastic powder with the aid of a laser.
 As required, the plastic powder is high-strength and elastic, or filled with metal or glass fibres.
 With this method, and before the exposure to light and the melting process take place, a coating system applies thermoplastic powder (layer thickness approx. 0.1 to 0.2 mm) to the lowerable platform for each machine.
 The freshly-applied surface of the powder is then heated to just under the melting point of the material.
 A laser now passes over the component contours which are to be hardened in this layer in order to melt the material in a localised way.
 After this light exposure process is completed, the platform is lowered again and the process starts again using the geometry data of the next layer until the complete component has been made.